 The Cyborg Rays, derived from those Madi who chose an exoself upgrade rather than a genepatch, are rather less communicative than other Madi.
 Plasma Rays, who live in the atmosphere of jovians and brown dwarves, helping with the operation of sunlines, and sometimes can found in stellar atmospheres.
 Vacuum Rays, living in open space, may serve as bioships or asteroid miners.

 Fish - Text by M. Alan Kazlev Polyphyletic taxon; aquatic non-tetrapod Terragen vertebrates, usually though not necessarily with paired fins and with scales.
 An important component of most Terragen aquatic ecosystems.
-There have been several successful fish provolves, especially since the Empires Age.
+There have been several successful fish provolves, especially since the Age of Consolidation.
 However most fishes are subsapient sentient animals.
 More generally, alifes, bioships, and xenobiota of fish-like morphotype.